Our Mission

 The IJAA sponsors a range of initiatives, including:

-Outreach and publications — such as Black Sands, the association’s newsletter aimed at preserving and disseminating historical content.
+• Outreach and publications — such as Black Sands, the association’s Annual Journal aimed at preserving and disseminating historical content.

-Reunion events — like the Reunion of Honor, where surviving veterans, family members, historians, and supporters gather to remember and pay respects.
+• Reunion events — like the annual Anniversary Reunion Symposia in Arlington, VA in February, Guam March and the Reunion of Honor on Iwo Jima, where surviving veterans, family members, historians, and supporters gather to remember and pay respects.